Generic selectors

 This video is made by The M12 Family Channel

-Owakudani Valley in Hakone is famous for its hot springs.
+Owakudani Valley in Hakone is famous for its hot springs, making it one of the top Japanese Landmarks.
 Visitors can walk on trails where steam rises and water bubbles from the ground.
 The valley is known for its black eggs, which are cooked in the hot springs.
 The eggs turn black because of the minerals in the water.

 Eating one is said to add seven years to your life.
 On clear days, you can also see Mount Fuji from the valley.
 It’s a great place for anyone interested in nature and hot springs.